debbie-herridge/trivia-quiz/README.md

 ### To the user:

 - A simple, sleek quiz to test specific subject knowledge
-- To see and keep track of score throughout quiz
+- To keep track of current score throughout the quiz
-- Instant feedback from answer input
+- Instant feedback from site to display correct answer

 ### To the developer: